Burkina Faso votes to choose first new leader in decades

 Corruption and justice are also issues for voters, prompting a resurgence in the popularity of former leader Thomas Sankara, a Marxist revolutionary dubbed "Africa's Che Guevara" who was assassinated in a 1987 coup led by Compaore.

-(Additional reporting by Nadoun Coulibaly; Writing by Matthew Mpoke Bigg; Editing by Andrew Bolton)
+(Additional reporting by Nadoun Coulibaly; Writing by Matthew Mpoke Bigg; Editing by Ros Russell)